Quarantine Rules for Disney World Travelers

 International Travel

 Canada and the United States issued a mutual ban on non-essential travel across the land border last spring, and have extended that order each month since.
-As of February 15, people driving into Canada must provide proof of a negative PCR test taken in the United States within 72 hours or proof of a positive test result between 14 and 90 days before arrival, which is long enough for the illness to have passed, but not so long that immunity might have waned.
+People driving into Canada must provide proof of a negative PCR test taken in the United States within 72 hours or proof of a positive test result between 14 and 90 days before arrival, which is long enough for the illness to have passed, but not so long that immunity might have waned.

 United Kingdom citizens are currently barred from entering the United States, with some exceptions–including those with close family members in the US, and certain other limited categories of visas holders such as diplomats.
 The limited categories of people who are allowed entry to the US must self-isolate for 14 days upon arrival.